Jake Burger Preview, Player Props: Marlins vs. Dodgers

 Jake Burger At The Plate

-- Among qualifying batters, he ranks 108th in batting average, while his on-base percentage ranks 117th and he is 10th in slugging.
+- Among the qualifying batters in MLB play, he ranks 109th in batting average, 118th in on-base percentage, and 11th in slugging.

-- Burger has picked up a hit in 68 of 118 games this season, with multiple hits 27 times.
+- Burger has reached base via a hit in 68 games this season (of 119 played), and had multiple hits in 27 of those games.

-- Burger has driven in a run in 37 games this season (31.4%), including 21 games with more than one RBI (17.8%).
-He has also driven home three or more of his team's runs in nine contests.
+- Burger has picked up an RBI in 31.1% of his games this year, with more than one RBI in 17.6% of his games.
+He has also produced three or more runs in nine contests.

+- In 52 of 119 games this year, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.